sdauby/credit-pricing/README.md

 ### 3.3.2 Implementation

 Within the Models component, there is no C++-level construct shared by every model.
-Each model stands alone.

 `InterestRateCurve` is extremely simplified.
 Its data consist in just one `double` representing a flat continuously compounded rate.